 You can’t always trust your intuition, and you don’t have to reinvent the wheel all the time.
 If you’d like to set up a good typographic hierarchy for headings and body copy on your website, you can use one of the tested and proven scales out of the box.

-Type Scale provides a quick visual reference for choosing the proper scale.
+Type Scale24 provides a quick visual reference for choosing the proper scale.
 Derived from Tim Brown’s Modular Scale calculator25, it lets you select a scale and preview it right away.
 Basically, you just need to enter the base font-size for your body content (16px works), examine the em values that the tool outputs and choose the ones that work best.
 No guesswork necessary! (vf)

 While admittedly some pictures do look like stock photos, most pictures are unique in their own right, shot professionally from unique angles.
 All of the pictures have been captured by Ryan McGuire himself, with new ones being added to the gallery every week.
 Definitely worth bookmarking! (vf)